perfah/Rustland-old/README.md

  - Tag system for referencing items in the layout, e.g. both '@focused' and '@firefox' references Firefox should it be the focused application in your layout
  - Network transparency (via TCP) allows for potential interaction with the compositor from various applications/platsforms.
  - Fancy window gaps and layout transitions

-Custom configuration as a development stage has been delay which means that some things are still hardcoded:
- - Layout gap of 15 pixels
- - 2x2 grid of workspaces

 rlctl, a compositor interaction utility
 ---------------------------------------